Inn0cent/prog-prac3/README.md

 2. Admire the pretty pattern

-3. Adapt the CountExpr class to make your own ways of stepping and finishing
+3. Adapt the CountExpr class to make your own ways of stepping and finishing: try changing the values of the constants and the mathematical functions used

 4. You will need to re-compile CountExpr and BioGram (why?) to run your own example

 5. Come up with your own CountExpr class.
-It may look good, or perhaps be generated in some artistic way.
+Basically this means rewriting the methods from scratch rather than tnikering with them.
+You might also add some other fields which are used.
+The produced Biogram should look good, or perhaps be generated in some artistic way.

 6. Have a look at the Pixel class and see if you can work out what it's doing.
 To understand this you will need a knowledge of binary, so miss this out if you don't already know about binary.